decentralized-identity/sidetree/lib/bitcore/readme.md

 Bitcoin peer
 ---
-You will need a trusted bitcoin network peer.
-You can point to any node, however Bitcore's stability will rely on this node.
+You will need a trusted bitcoin network peer. ~~You can use any Bitcoin implementation so long as it supports http RPC~~ (There are a few proprietary BCoin calls being used for convinence.
+You can use any node once those have been refactored).
 Below are instructions to install a [Bcoin bitcoin node](https://github.com/Bcoin-org/Bcoin).
 ### Bcoin
 Bcoin
 Clone their repo